Go Back

 Method

-6. Pour the hot jam into sterilized jars and seal.
-Allow to cool completely before storing.
+6. Carefully pour the hot jam into sterilized jars, seal them, and allow the jam to cool completely at room temperature before storing.